Walking

 A lake in Marsden estate reflecting light clouds in the sky

 The Marsden Moor Estate is home to a rich expanse of moorland in West Yorkshire.
-Covering 5,000 acres, this SSI is sprinkled with cotton grass, heather, crowberry and bilberry and provides a sanctuary for humans and wildlife alike.
+Covering 5,000 acres, this SSI is sprinkled with cotton grass, heather, crowberry, and bilberry and provides a sanctuary for humans and wildlife alike.
 Woven with well-trodden trails and flagstone footpaths maintained by the National Trust, it offers lots of opportunities for walks.
 A particularly enjoyable one comes in the form of the 8-mile Marsden Moor Heritage South trail.
-Dubbed moderately challenging, this circular walk runs above the Wessenden Valley and affords breath-taking views as it climbs.
-Another great circular walk is the 4.5-mile Marsden Deer Hill walk, which tails country lanes, pebble tracks and moorland footpaths and skirts the Butterley and Deer Hill Reservoirs.
+Moderately challenging, this circular walk runs above the Wessenden Valley and affords breath-taking views as it climbs.
+Another great circular walk is the 4.5-mile Marsden Deer Hill walk, which follows country lanes, pebble tracks, and moorland footpaths and skirts the Butterley and Deer Hill Reservoirs.

 Yorkshire Wolds Way